Located in Perth, Western Australia.

 • TA30+ = Highly active honey

-• TA40+ and above = Exceptional potency, often exceeding medical-grade honeys
+• TA40+ and above = Exceptional capacity, often exceeding medical-grade honeys

 Since this test measures both Peroxide Activity (PA) and Non-Peroxide Activity (NPA), it provides a more complete assessment of honey’s antibacterial power than single-factor testing.